Auguste Rodin: Formative years

 In 1857, Rodin submitted a clay model of a companion to the École des Beaux-Arts in an attempt to win entrance; he did not succeed, and two further applications were also denied.
 Entrance requirements were not particularly high at the Grande École, so the rejections were considerable setbacks.
 Rodin's inability to gain entrance may have been due to the judges' Neoclassical tastes, while Rodin had been schooled in light, 18th-century sculpture.
 He left the Petite École in 1857 and earned a living as a craftsman and ornamenter for most of the next two decades, producing decorative objects and architectural embellishments.

 Rodin's sister Maria, two years his senior, died of peritonitis in a convent in 1862, and Rodin was anguished with guilt because he had introduced her to an unfaithful suitor.
 He turned away from art and joined the Catholic order of the Congregation of the Blessed Sacrament as a laybrother.
-Saint Peter Julian Eymard, founder and head of the congregation, recognized Rodin's talent and sensed his lack of suitability for the order, so he encouraged Rodin to continue with his sculpture.
-Rodin returned to work as a decorator while taking classes with animal sculptor Antoine-Louis Barye.
+Father (later Saint) Peter Julian Eymard, founder and head of the congregation, recognized Rodin's talent and sensed his lack of suitability for the order.
+He encouraged Rodin to continue with sculpture, offering the order's garden shed as a studio to aid his transition back to life outside the church.
+In 1863, before he left the order, Rodin produced his first clearly datable work, a bust of Eymard, in thanks for the priest's counsel and support.
+Eymard, conscious of anticlerical sentiment, felt the coiffed hair and widow's peak suggested 'the horns of the devil' and asked Rodin to alter the bust.
+Rodin refused, and the order hid Eymard's copy of the bust away.
+Today the congregation holds a more positive view, and displays casts in order houses throughout the world.
+Rodin returned that same year to work as a decorator while taking classes with animal sculptor Antoine-Louis Barye.
 The teacher's attention to detail and his finely rendered musculature of animals in motion significantly influenced Rodin.